kilic/fp/README.md

+generated go code is better to be considered as boilerplate you could tweak the templates and generate for your needs we called while non static

 Given prime number bit size, `fp` generates prime fields, field elements and x86 optimized, high speed field operations.
 Assembly code that performs field operations are generated with [avo](https://github.com/mmcloughlin/avo) library.

 ## Install, Build & Test